 Now, let's look at how you can use Bonsai to quickly create and send custom invoice templates.
 First, just go to your dashboard on click on "send an invoice" from the right side.

 Next, you'll have to create or choose an existing client and project for which you want to create and send an invoice.
-Once done, click on "create invoice".
+Once done, select from our library of invoice templates and click on "create invoice".

 Finally, you'll be taken to the invoice editor where you should set up basic details for you and the client, add items to the invoice, and when everything looks good just click on "send now" and wait to be notified when the invoice is paid.

-Simple, right?
+Invoicing clients is simple, right?
 If you want to explore more of Bonsai's invoicing software or any other product components, just sign up for your free trial.
+Our software tool, invoice maker and invoice templates will automatically number invoices, add contact information, payment terms, and make sending invoices easy.

 5. Offer multiple payment options

 Most clients have a favorite way of paying.
 Most freelancers have a favorite way of getting paid.
 In a perfect world, these preferences will align, but in most cases, they will not.
-That’s why it’s advisable to offer two to three ways for clients to pay that you prefer.
+That’s why it’s advisable to offer two to three ways for clients or customers to pay what you prefer.
 Whether it be Paypal, Stripe, EFT, or check, you should offer more than one method to ensure prompt payment.

-Remember that some of these options charge fees, so opt for the choice that’s cheapest in the long run or gives you the fastest cash (whichever you value most.)
+Remember that some of these options charge fees, so opt for the choice that’s cheapest in the long run or gets you paid faster (whichever you value most.)
 Some clients may choose one option one month and another option the next, so make sure you communicate with them so that you can be on the lookout for their payment in whatever manner it arrives.

 6. Track invoices